almiavicas/amazon-transcribe-websocket-static/README.md

 1. Clone the repo
 2. run `npm install`
 3. run `npm run-script build` to generate `dist/main.js`.
+4. run `npm start`.

+If it is not working you might need to install a webserver.
 Once you've bundled the JavaScript, all you need is a webserver.
 For example, from your project directory:

 ```
 npm install --global local-web-server